Charles Starkweather: 1958 murder spree

 On January 21, 1958, Starkweather went to Fugate's home.
 Fugate's mother and stepfather, Velda and Marion Bartlett, told him to stay away.
 He fatally shot them, then clubbed to death their two-year-old daughter Betty Jean.
-He hid the bodies behind the house.
+He hid the bodies in an outhouse and chicken coop behind the house.

 Starkweather later said that Caril was there the entire time, but she said that when she arrived home, Starkweather met her with a gun and said that her family was being held hostage.
 She said Starkweather told her that if she cooperated with him, her family would be safe; otherwise, they would be killed.
+A note reading "Everybody is sick with the flu" was placed in the family home's window.
 The pair remained in the house until shortly before the police, alerted by Fugate's suspicious grandmother, arrived on January 27.
+When the police broke in, they found no one there and the house in apparent order.
+A few days later, Charles's brother Rodney and his friend Bob Von Busch searched the house and premises, finding the stashed bodies.
+The police issued an alert to pick up both Starkweather and Fugate.

-Starkweather and Fugate drove to the farmhouse of seventy-year-old August Meyer, one of her family's friends who lived in Bennet, Nebraska.
+Starkweather and Fugate drove to the farmhouse of seventy-year-old August Meyer, one of his family's friends who lived in Bennet, Nebraska.
 Starkweather killed him with a shotgun blast to the head.
 He also killed Meyer's dog.

-Fleeing the area, the pair drove their car into mud and abandoned the vehicle.
+Fleeing the area, the pair drove their car into mud and abandoned it.
 When Robert Jensen and Carol King, two local teenagers, stopped to give them a ride, Starkweather forced them to drive back to an abandoned storm cellar in Bennet.
 He shot Jensen in the back of the head.
-He attempted to rape King, but was unable to do so.
+He attempted to rape King, but King put up too much resistance for him to do so.
 He became angry with her and fatally shot her as well.
 Starkweather later admitted shooting Jensen, but claimed that Fugate shot King.
 Fugate said she had stayed in the car the entire time.
 The two fled Bennet in Jensen's car.